Jayuya, Puerto Rico: Demographics

-Culture

 Festivals and events

 Jayuya celebrates its patron saint festival in September.
 The Fiestas Patronales Nuestra Señora de la Monserrate is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Victor Manuelle.

 Other festivals and events celebrated in Jayuya include: